DelMaestroGroup/pimc/README.md

     python $HOME/local/pimcsripts/pimcave.py OUTPUT/gce-estimator-05.000-008.996-+000.020-0.01000-XXXXXXXXX.dat

 where `XXXXXXXXX` needs to be replaced with the unique identifier generated on your machine.
-The results should yield:
+The results should yield something like:

     # PIMCID: XXXXXXXXX
     # Number Samples     20